 Online teaching environments

-Showing media, whether borrowed from the library or rented, purchased, or streamed, to groups outside of the classroom may be illegal, and may place the University at risk legally.
+Showing unlicensed media, whether borrowed from the library or rented, purchased, or streamed, to groups outside of the face-to-face classroom may be illegal, and may place the offending party and university at legal risk.

 Since KU Libraries acquires media to support the curriculum, and face-to-face teaching is exempt from PPR, KU Libraries does not typically secure PPR with video purchases due to higher associated costs.
 However, many distributors of our educational videos include PPR in the purchase price, which means these videos can be shown under conditions specified by the license.
 Where PPR have been purchased with KU Libraries content there will generally be a statement in the notes field on the record in the catalog, and sometimes on the content itself.
 For more information about KU Libraries and PPR video content, contact firstname.lastname@example.org.